Coalville: All Saints' Mission Church

 Due to the rapid growth of the town in the 19th century, a mission church known as "All Saints'" was erected on Ashby Road in 1895, on a site given by Messrs T. and J. Jones of Coalville.
 This was served by the clergy of the parish church.

 St Mary's, Snibston

 St Mary's, Snibston is an ancient parish church set in a rural location close to Coalville.
 The church building is notable for being very small, no longer than twenty-four feet, comprising a nave and chancel in one.
 The fabric is mainly medieval, though the current lancet windows were installed in 1847.
 The foundations of a tower were discovered in 1930.
 Until a Coalville parish (the Christ Church parish) was created, Snibston parish covered much of the south-westerly part of the area that is now Coalville.

 St David's, Broom Leys

 St David's (Church of England, founded in 1933) is in a northerly suburb of Coalville.
-The present building is nearly 30 years later.
+The present building was built in the 1960s.